odoo/documentation/content/upgrade/advanced/migration_scripts.rst

-.. _upgrade/advanced/migration_scripts:

 ============================
-What are Migration Scripts ?
+What are migration scripts ?
 ============================